bramcal/Q-VAT/README.md

 - **Input Directory:** Data directory containing sub-directories for each sample.
 - **Pixel Calibration (µm/px):** calibration of the pixels in the original image.
-- **Radius of the biggest Object (µm):** Estimate of the radius of the biggest object in the original image (used as biggest feauture diameter for the rolling ball method in during the Convoluted backgroud substraction)
+- **Radius of the biggest object (µm):** Estimate of the radius of the biggest object in the original image (used as biggest feauture diameter for the rolling ball method in during the Convoluted backgroud substraction)
 - **Particle size lower range (µm²):** Minimum area of particles that should be included in the tissue mask (Analyze particles).
 - **Radius for median filtering (µm):** Radius that is used for median filtering.
 - **File extension:** File extension of the original images.